PostHog/meta/requests-for-comments/2022-01-27-future-of-person-model.md

 ## Open questions

-- How do we handle historical data imports?
+- How do we handle events coming in out of order (both short time differences from network etc and historical data imports)?
-- How do we implement the change on cloud in a cost-effective way?
+- How do we implement the changeover on cloud and self-hosted instances?